What is Identity Politics?

 Identitarianism is too human to ignore, but it also has big sticking points like: individuals belonging to some groups are, by virtue of their identity, more vulnerable to forms of oppression such as cultural imperialism, violence, exploitation of labour, marginalization, or powerlessness; and at the same time, those who identify with oppressive groups are more likely to be seen as oppressors.

 When we embrace an identity, we become anchored to it, and it in turn bestows its qualities on us.
 Or at least, others will perceive this.
 If you put on a BLM T-Shirt, you now stand for everything else it stands for.
+If you wear a MAGA hat, then you are a Trump supporter in the eyes of some groups.

 When you vote for Trump or Hillary, and you tell someone, you now stand for everything everyone thinks Trump or Hillary stands for.
 You can see how this can get divisive and problematic.
 And it is, does, and has.
+It is a problem of collectivism.

 Sam Harris – The Religion of Identity Politics A conservative offering their view (we can make vast judgements about this person as they have used dog whistles which clue us into their identity, from here we can dismiss and hate them… or wait, none of that.
 Darn you Civil Religion!
 I get why the fascists used your powers, but we should not.
 Instead, we should use our intellectual Judo and bring this into the light and take away your power.
 See purple politics for some examples of solutions.